scribe-security/gatekeeper-valint/README.md

 > Notice `enableExternalData` is set as true.

+> Ensure that the version you have is newer than `3.15.0`.

 ### Step 2: Pull Valint Gatekeeper helm Repo
 Pull valint gatekeeper Helm chart
 ```bash